-Access to the marvelous trails on Moose Mountain’s south ridge is now permanently protected!
-Conservation easements on the Mill Pond Forest and Huggins Trail Access are the very generous gifts of Kay and Peter Shumway and Elisha and Anne Huggins.
+Access to the marvelous trails on Moose Mountain’s south ridge is permanently protected, thanks to the generous gifts of conservation easements by Kay and Peter Shumway and Elisha and Anne Huggins in 2015.

-The newly conserved Mill Pond Forest includes the north shore of Mill Pond, Hanover’s highest water body and the primary headwaters of Mink Brook as it spills from the pond and falls down the mountainside through the conserved area.
+The conserved Mill Pond Forest includes the north shore of Mill Pond, Hanover’s highest water body and the primary headwaters of Mink Brook as it spills from the pond and falls down the mountainside through the conserved area.
 The easement also protects two early 19th century mill sites on impressively steep terrain.
-Equally impressive are resident beavers’ own dam-building skills.
-The Huggins Trail Access forever protects public use of the main foot trail.
+Equally impressive are resident beavers’ own dam-building skills- their dam is so large it can be seen on satellite imagery!
+The Huggins Trail Access forever protects public use of the main foot trail and parking area.

 “This trail network is a well-known treasure,” observes Adair Mulligan, Executive Director of the Hanover Conservancy.
 “It connects hikers, snowshoers, and back-country skiers to some of the most beautiful woods and dramatic views in our region.
 We are deeply grateful that the landowners allowed the public to cross their property to enjoy these trails for so many years, and were willing to donate easements to ensure they will always be welcome here.”

 “We are so happy to finally have found a way to conserve the mill and the pond,” Kay Shumway writes.
 “It would be such a shame to see this place changed.”

 “The most important thing is to see people using the trails and enjoying being up there,” Elisha Huggins agreed.
 “I’d get comments from people, especially in fall, about how grateful they were that this existed in Hanover.”
 The easements will run with the land, ensuring that the forest, natural pond shoreline, and public trail access will remain forever.